For more details on the relevance of these ratios, please see this How Much Is Needed To Be Wealthy - The NUMBER.

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

-It has been very challenging retiring at the beginning of a bear market.
+Although I am pleased with our portfolio results, I am not confident the gains are sustainable.
 Our short term expenses (next 3-5 years) are invested in CDs, bonds and money markets.
-So we can wait for the stock market to continue an upward trend.
-I continue to be concerned about volatility of our investment portfolio, but believe there is more downside than upside potential going forward due to EU sovereign debt crisis and continued deleveraging.
-So I continue to stay mainly in cash, which the exception of my company stock and stock options
+I continue to be concerned about volatility of our investment portfolio, and there equal downside and upside potential going forward due to EU sovereign debt crisis and the US debt ceiling crisis.
+So I continue to slowly add funds to the stock market, and hold my company stock and stock options

 For more on Strategies and Plans, check back every Monday for a new segment.